- How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

 The Individuals with Disabilities Education Act is a law administered by the Office of Special Education Programs in the Office of Special Education and Rehabilitative Services in the U.S. Department of Education.
 This law does not apply to higher education.

-A student with a disability does not have to disclose his or her disability to Texas A&M University.
+A student with a disability does not have to disclose their disability to Texas A&M University.
 Disclosure of a disability is on a voluntary basis.
-However, a student will not receive accommodations unless he or she discloses this information.
+However, a student will not receive accommodations unless they disclose this information.

 In regards to admissions procedures, a student with a disability: